lammps/lammps/doc/src/pair_oxdna2.rst

    pair_coeff * * oxdna2/dh      300.0 0.5 0.815

    pair_style hybrid/overlay oxdna2/excv oxdna2/stk oxdna2/hbond oxdna2/xstk oxdna2/coaxstk oxdna2/dh
-   pair_coeff * * oxdna2/excv    oxdna2.real
+   pair_coeff * * oxdna2/excv    oxdna2_real.cgdna
-   pair_coeff * * oxdna2/stk     seqdep 300.0 8.06199211612242 0.005309213 oxdna2.real
+   pair_coeff * * oxdna2/stk     seqdep 300.0 8.06199211612242 0.005309213 oxdna2_real.cgdna
-   pair_coeff * * oxdna2/hbond   seqdep oxdna2.real
+   pair_coeff * * oxdna2/hbond   seqdep oxdna2_real.cgdna
-   pair_coeff 1 4 oxdna2/hbond   seqdep oxdna2.real
+   pair_coeff 1 4 oxdna2/hbond   seqdep oxdna2_real.cgdna
-   pair_coeff 2 3 oxdna2/hbond   seqdep oxdna2.real
+   pair_coeff 2 3 oxdna2/hbond   seqdep oxdna2_real.cgdna
-   pair_coeff * * oxdna2/xstk    oxdna2.real
+   pair_coeff * * oxdna2/xstk    oxdna2_real.cgdna
-   pair_coeff * * oxdna2/coaxstk oxdna2.real
+   pair_coeff * * oxdna2/coaxstk oxdna2_real.cgdna
-   pair_coeff * * oxdna2/dh      300.0 0.5 oxdna2.real
+   pair_coeff * * oxdna2/dh      300.0 0.5 oxdna2_real.cgdna

 .. note::

    The coefficients in the above examples are provided in forms compatible with both *units lj* and *units real* (see documentation of :doc:`units <units>`).
 These can also be read from a potential file with correct unit style by specifying the name of the file.
-Several potential files for each unit style are included in the /potentials/ directory of the LAMMPS distribution.
+Several potential files for each unit style are included in the ``potentials`` directory of the LAMMPS distribution.

 Description
 """""""""""

 The *oxdna2* pair styles compute the pairwise-additive parts of the oxDNA force field for coarse-grained modelling of DNA.
 The effective interaction between the nucleotides consists of potentials for the excluded volume interaction *oxdna2/excv*, the stacking *oxdna2/stk*, cross-stacking *oxdna2/xstk* and coaxial stacking interaction *oxdna2/coaxstk*, electrostatic Debye-Hueckel interaction *oxdna2/dh* as well as the hydrogen-bonding interaction *oxdna2/hbond* between complementary pairs of nucleotides on opposite strands.
 Average sequence or sequence-dependent stacking and base-pairing strengths are supported :ref:`(Sulc) <Sulc2>`.
-Quasi-unique base-pairing between nucleotides can be achieved by using more complementary pairs of atom types like 5-8 and 6-7, 9-12 and 10-11, 13-16 and 14-15, etc.
-This prevents the hybridization of in principle complementary bases within Ntypes/4 bases up and down along the backbone.
+Quasi-unique base-pairing between nucleotides can be achieved by using more complementary pairs of atom types like 5-8 and 6-7, 9-12 and 10-11, 13-16 and 14-15, etc.  This prevents the hybridization of in principle complementary bases within Ntypes/4 bases up and down along the backbone.

 The exact functional form of the pair styles is rather complex.
 The individual potentials consist of products of modulation factors, which themselves are constructed from a number of more basic potentials (Morse, Lennard-Jones, harmonic angle and distance) as well as quadratic smoothing and modulation terms.
-We refer to :ref:`(Snodin) <Snodin2>` and the original oxDNA publications :ref:`(Ouldridge-DPhil) <Ouldridge-DPhil2>`
+We refer to :ref:`(Snodin) <Snodin2>` and the original oxDNA publications :ref:`(Ouldridge-DPhil)
-and  :ref:`(Ouldridge) <Ouldridge2>` for a detailed description of the oxDNA2 force field.
+<Ouldridge-DPhil2>` and :ref:`(Ouldridge) <Ouldridge2>` for a detailed
+description of the oxDNA2 force field.

 .. note::

-   These pair styles have to be used together with the related oxDNA2 bond style *oxdna2/fene* for the connectivity of the phosphate backbone (see also documentation of :doc:`bond_style oxdna2/fene <bond_oxdna>`).
-Most of the coefficients in the above example have to be kept fixed and cannot be changed without reparameterizing the entire model.
+   These pair styles have to be used together with the related oxDNA2 bond style *oxdna2/fene* for the connectivity of the phosphate backbone (see also documentation of :doc:`bond_style oxdna2/fene
+   <bond_oxdna>`).
+Most of the coefficients in the above example have to
+   be kept fixed and cannot be changed without reparameterizing the entire model.
 Exceptions are the first four coefficients after *oxdna2/stk* (seq=seqdep, T=0.1, xi=1.3523 and kappa=2.6717 and corresponding *real unit* equivalents in the above examples).  the first coefficient after *oxdna2/hbond* (seq=seqdep in the above example) and the three coefficients after *oxdna2/dh* (T=0.1, rhos=0.5, qeff=0.815 in the above example).
 When using a Langevin thermostat e.g. through :doc:`fix langevin <fix_langevin>` or :doc:`fix nve/dotc/langevin <fix_nve_dotc_langevin>` the temperature coefficients have to be matched to the one used in the fix.

 .. note::

-   These pair styles have to be used with the *atom_style hybrid bond ellipsoid oxdna* (see documentation of :doc:`atom_style <atom_style>`).
-The *atom_style oxdna* stores the 3'-to-5' polarity of the nucleotide strand, which is set through the bond topology in the data file.
+   These pair styles have to be used with the *atom_style hybrid bond ellipsoid oxdna* (see documentation of :doc:`atom_style
+   <atom_style>`).
+The *atom_style oxdna* stores the 3'-to-5' polarity
+   of the nucleotide strand, which is set through the bond topology in the data file.
 The first (second) atom in a bond definition is understood to point towards the 3'-end (5'-end) of the strand.

-Example input and data files for DNA duplexes can be found in examples/PACKAGES/cgdna/examples/oxDNA/ and /oxDNA2/.
-A simple python setup tool which creates single straight or helical DNA strands, DNA duplexes or arrays of DNA duplexes can be found in examples/PACKAGES/cgdna/util/.
+Example input and data files for DNA duplexes can be found in ``examples/PACKAGES/cgdna/examples/oxDNA/`` and ``.../oxDNA2/``.
+A simple python setup tool which creates single straight or helical DNA strands, DNA duplexes or arrays of DNA duplexes can be found in ``examples/PACKAGES/cgdna/util/``.

 Please cite :ref:`(Henrich) <Henrich2>` in any publication that uses this implementation.
-An updated documentation that contains general information on the model, its implementation and performance as well as the structure of the data and input file can be found `here <PDF/CG-DNA.pdf>`_.
+An updated documentation that contains general information on the model, its implementation and performance as well as the structure of the data and input file can be found `here
+<PDF/CG-DNA.pdf>`_.

 Please cite also the relevant oxDNA2 publications :ref:`(Snodin) <Snodin2>` and :ref:`(Sulc) <Sulc2>`.